la2050/archive/_projects/2014/vision-zero-los-angeles-safe-streets-for-healthy-living.md

     feedback on the Vision Zero policy platform we will develop and invite them to meetings with decision-makers.
 We plan to provide stipends to some of the smaller, local organizations working on road safety.
-  cost: 'We believe that the project can be accomplished for $100,000. '
-  budget: "Los Angeles Walks: $35k - half time Vision Zero advocate \r\nStreetsblog LA: $30k - coverage of road safety issues and campaigns, management of grant\r\nPlace It: $10k for 10 workshops\r\nMaterials/translation/food costs for events - $3k\r\nConsultant for resident leadership training $2k\r\nStipends- $10k: $1k each for community partners collaborating on workshops and walks\r\nProduction of plan document and/or website- $5k\r\nProduction of traffic injury/fatality report and map - $5k\r\n"
   resources_money: '1'
   resources_staff: '1'
   resources_publicity: '1'